OCR Religious Studies A level Essay Structure

 AO2 evaluation requires:

-A criticism or an opposing perspective/scholar/scholarly view to whatever view you explained for AO1.
+AO2 evaluation requires starting with a strength or a weakness/criticism or an opposing perspective/scholar/scholarly view to whatever view you explained for AO1.
 Your AO1 will be either in the first paragraph if doing a split essay structure, or at the start of the paragraph if doing an integrated essay structure.

 The first sentence of your AO2 is extremely important.
 It must link to the question.
 It needs to have with clear evaluative language and introduce both the evaluation point and its relevance to the question.